 In The Canal or ITC Hearing Aid

 The ITC or the In the Canal style of hearing aid is slightly larger than a CIC type.
-The face plate or the front portion is slightly visible since it’s slightly big.
+The faceplate or the front portion is slightly visible.
 It does not fit deep into the ear canal.
-For ladies or men with long hair, it can be cosmetically covered with the hair falling over the ears to avoid people noticing it.
-The major advantage is that ITC can cover hearing loss higher than that covered by the IIC or the CIC.

-The RIC (Receiver In Canal) or RITE (Receiver in The Ear) type of hearing aid has a very thin wire leading to the Ear.
-It is almost invisible as the thin wire is not noticeable.
-The RIC is small in size as the receiver fits in the ear.
-These type can suit people with profound hearing loss also.
+The RIC (Receiver in Canal) or RITE (Receiver in The Ear) type of hearing aid has a very thin wire leading to the ear.
+It’s almost invisible as the thin wire is not noticeable.
+The RIC is small and fits behind the ear.

 Behind The Ear or BTE

 A BTE or a RIC style is the best hearing aid option for the elders as they are easy to handle and operate.
 The switches and buttons are big and can be easily operated.
 The battery is big and is easy to insert and remove.
 You can also opt for a rechargeable hearing aid to avoid replacing batteries occasionally.

 The elders do not have to depend on anyone to help them put on the aids.
 The use of hearing aids can enhance the life of the deaf and the hard of hearing person, one does not have to give up any of the enjoyable activities.

 Do not neglect hearing loss, we hope our advice on buying hearing aids helps you choose the best hearing aid for yourself or your loved ones.